AxelGard/cira/README.md

 ## Versioning & News

-cira still has some things that need be implemented in order to be enter a v0.1.0, for exampel stock shorting and support for more stock markets  NASDAQ.
+cira still has some things that need be implemented in order to be enter a v0.1.0, for exampel stock shorting and support for more stock markets than NASDAQ.

 if you find bug plz let me know with a issue.
 If you know how to solve the problem then you can of course make a pull request and I will take a look at it.